 1 large bowl

 Place the muffin tins or egg carton on a tray or a small area rug.
 Mix and put all the candies in the big bowl.
 Slowly, show your child how to pick up one colored candy from the large bowl and put it into an empty cup.
 Have your child sort the colors by putting each color into its own individual section.
-This is great for color discrimination, small motor skills, discriminating and matching exercise, which prepares for reading and math readiness.
+This is great for color discrimination, small motor skills and matching.
+This activity prepares your child for reading and math readiness.